 Child protection and safeguarding are of paramount importance in our Boarding setting.
 Boarding staff take part in regular safeguarding updates and work closely with the Designated Safeguarding Lead (DSL).
 Any concerns are reported to the DSL.
-The Head of Boarding is also now a trained DDSL.
+The Head of Boarding is also a trained DDSL and delivers safeguarding training to pupils who take on peer mentoring roles.
 The Boarding House follows the School Safeguarding Policy which should be read in conjunction with this policy.

 Boarders have access to an Independent Listener, someone suitably separate from the School but still subject to DBS and safer recruitment checks.
 The purpose of the Independent Listener is for Boarders to be able to speak with someone independent of the School and if necessary, raise any concerns that they have, or feel are not being listened to.
-The Independent Listener can be contacted via email, which is displayed on posters in the Boarding House.
+The Independent Listener can be contacted via telephone, which is displayed on posters in the Boarding House.